beyondtracks/nsw-rfs-geojson-feeds/README.md

 ## Coordinate Precision

-Although extra coordinate precision can help retain geometry shape even beyond the capture precision, the upstream feed uses 14 decimal places.
-Practically fire extents or geometry shape won't be more than 10m in accuracy so limiting to 4 decimal places will suffice.
+Although extra coordinate precision can help retain geometry shape even beyond the capture precision, the upstream feed uses 14 decimal places, which is more than reasonable precision for Point features.
+Point geometry coordinates are limited to 4 decimal places for ~10m resolution, polygon geometry coordinates are unchanged to prevent creating invalid polygons.

-*Temporarily disabled due to issues where small valid polygons became invalid after truncation*

 ## Overloaded Description